Ivorforce/Monoteny/README.md

   - Global variables are usually bad practice.
 Instead, Monoteny encourages context objects.
 - Multithreading
   - Very complex, and of limited use for (pure) mathematical applications.
-- Unsafe / Reflection
+- Unsafe
-  - Because Monoteny is transpiled, this is not applicable to the language.
+  - Unsafe operations go against the philosophy of Monoteny.
+Changes to the language must be offered via plugins.